mcjimenez/marketplace-certs/README.md

     ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-public-root
     ./add_or_replace_root_cert.sh certdb.tmp marketplace-dev-reviewers-root

-If you want to add marketplace-stage and payments-alt support, add the following before executing push_certdb.sh
+If you want to add marketplace-stage support, add the following before executing push_certdb.sh

     ./add_or_replace_root_cert.sh certdb.tmp marketplace-stage-public-root

+If you want to add payments-alt support, add the following before executing push_certdb.sh

+    ./add_or_replace_root_cert.sh certdb.tmp marketplace-paymentsalt-public-root

 These steps are done in separate scripts so that `add_or_replace_root_cert.sh` can be used for B2G desktop, which doesn't require the push/pull steps.